 How to prepare for your branded business photoshoot

-If you could only invest in ONE thing to improve your brand… let it be professional portraits!!!
+If you could only invest in ONE thing to improve your brand it should be professional portraits.

 As a solopreneur and LadyBoss, you don’t just want any old pictures of yourself to be showcased on all of your social media accounts and your website… you need AMAZING images that will build your credibility and get your ideal clients to trust you so much faster!

 People won’t trust you until they feel like they know you!
 And pictures go a LONG way to helping your audience feel like they know you!

 First and foremost, you must know your brand.

 What are your brand words? (i.e. Fun, Simple, Professional, feminine, down-to-earth).
 Make sure you are maintaining consistency with your brand through your pictures!!!